oneoffcoder/books/docker/spark-intro-check/README.md

 - no standalone Spark master or worker daemons
 - notebook execution uses `local[*]`
 - GraphFrames is available through a bundled Spark 3.5 jar
+- Delta Lake and Apache Iceberg are available through bundled local runtime jars
+- Spark Connect client dependencies are installed for the Spark Connect chapter

 Current pinned runtime: